mrClapham/p5-typescript-boilerplate/README.md

-# A bare-bones starter kit for TypeScript projects
+# A Typescript boilerplate for creating p5 sketches

 ## Testing: